What to Bring

 – loosely translated from “Informasjon om lokal forskrift til lov om hundehold”

 However, dogs in active service are exempt from these laws.
 Punishment in breach of these laws can include fines or imprisonment up til one month.
-Be sure to pick up after your dog in public places.

 For Young Children